solomonyohanis/osticket-post-install-config/README.md

 **Admin Panel → Agents → Departments**

-> **What is a Department?**
-> Departments are the primary organizational units in osTicket.
+Departments are the primary organizational units in osTicket.
 They control which agents see which tickets.
 Every ticket must belong to a department, and agents are assigned to one primary department.
 Examples: IT Support, Billing, HR, Networking.
 Departments can be set as **Top-Level** (standalone) or nested under a parent department.

 <img width="1920" height="955" alt="12_departments_list_existing" src="https://github.com/user-attachments/assets/326fda26-fbf2-4a62-a554-81393342a990" />